Skip to content

 Run it with sensible defaults

 Using gross internal area of 180, rebuild rate per sqm of 2,200, demolition factor of 8%, professional fees of 12%, the calculation works out to 479,001.60.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Gross Internal Area (sqm), Rebuild Rate per sqm, Demolition Factor %, and Professional Fees % — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works